Explore our History

 College Garden and fountain

 The oldest surviving feature is the high stone wall built in 1376.
 The 18th century dormitory for Westminster School, completed by the Earl of Burlington, is on the west side.
 The London plane trees were planted in the 1850s.
-Two late Victorian houses were built at the far end of the garden, originally as residences for the Abbey clergy.
+Two late Victorian houses were built at the far end of the garden, originally as residences for the Abbey clergy and now used as offices.
 In 1993 a bronze sculpture of the Crucifixion by Enzo Plazzotta was presented and is at the south end of the garden.
 A single jet water fountain was added in 2002 and there is a small rose garden.

 Little Cloister Irises (1)